gchq/Palisade-services/attribute-masking-service/README.md

 *token is in the message header's metadata

 The service reads a message in from the `rule` Kafka topic as an [AttributeMaskingRequest](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AttributeMaskingRequest.java).
-This request is first persisted in a store as an`AuthorisedRequestEntity`.
+This request is first persisted in a store as an [AuthorisedRequestEntity](src/main/java/uk/gov/gchq/palisade/service/attributemask/domain/AuthorisedRequestEntity.java).
 The `LeafResource` in the request holds metadata for the resources that are being requested.
 If any of this metadata is classed as restricted data for the request, the metadata is then redacted or removed producing a masked version of the `LeafResource`.
 The resulting masked `LeafResource` is then used to create an [AttributeMaskingResponse](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AuditableAttributeMaskingResponse.java) ready to be forwarded onto the `masked-resource` Kafka topic.